ensdomains/docs/dapp-developer-guide/resolving-names.md

 // }
 ```

-To save storage space as well as prevent users from setting wrong token addres, the library has `encoder` and `decoder`
+To save storage space as well as prevent users from setting wrong token address, the library has `encoder` and `decoder`

 ```javascript
 const data = formatsByName['BTC'].decoder('1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa');